Convert MD to PDF

 Structure: Binary with embedded objects

-Encoding: Embedded fonts, images
+Encoding: Embedded fonts and images

 Extensions: .pdf

-**Bold** and *italic*
+**Bold** and *italic* text

-- Bullet list
+- Bullet list item

-1. Numbered list
+1. Numbered item

 [Link](url)